Jacob-Spiegel/SMILESClickChem/README.md

 # Acknowledgment and Citing

-Much of this code is take directly and/or adapted from AutoGrow4.
+Much of this code is take directly and/or adapted from AutoGrow4 and Glauconite.
 This program also relies on Gypsum-DL and Dimorphite-DL for ligand handling and multiprocessing.
 Please remember to cite the following papers:

 ## SMILESClickChem Citation:

 - Spiegel, J.O., Durrant, J.D., SMILESClickChem: an open-source program for automated de novo ligand design using in silico reactions.
-(2020) https://doi.org/10.5281/zenodo.4087692
+(2020) https://doi.org/10.5281/zenodo.4087691
 [![DOI](https://zenodo.org/badge/303249038.svg)](https://zenodo.org/badge/latestdoi/303249038)

 ## GlauconiteFilter Citation:

 - Spiegel, J.O., Durrant, J.D., GlauconiteFilter: an open-source program for automated ADME-PK filtering.
-(2020) https://doi.org/10.5281/zenodo.4087691
+(2020) https://doi.org/10.5281/zenodo.4087647
 [![DOI](https://zenodo.org/badge/303535253.svg)](https://zenodo.org/badge/latestdoi/303535253)

 ## AutoGrow4 Citation: